berstr/git-essentials/README.md

 # git-essentials

-this are some changes from bernd
+this is SOME VERY new stuff